 Madison was not concerned with the potential of small factions ruling the nation (perhaps underestimating the power and influence of the small faction of the wealthy).

 Instead, he was concerned about majority factions that could “sacrifice to its ruling passion or interest both the public good and the rights of other citizens.”
-As it is popularly known, Madison feared the “tyranny of the majority.”
+Madison greatly feared the “tyranny of the majority.”

 In addition, Madison predicted the republic of the United States would grow to be even larger.
 A large republic would thus have an even wider array of geographic, religious, social, and economic interests, making it even less likely for a true majority faction to dominate.